flownexus-lwm2m/flownexus/doc/source/access_control.rst

   permissions, and accessing Django admin.
 Can manage all Sites.

 **Site Admin**
-  Full access within their assigned Sites including firmware management, device operations, and device transfers.
-Cannot create users.
+  Full access within their assigned Sites including firmware management and device operations.
+Cannot create users or reassign devices between Sites from the Permissions tab.

 **Site User**
   Read-only access to dashboards and telemetry within their assigned Sites.